Hi, I'm Maewyn (not real name)

 #Link to this answer of 'How do you now explain the spiritual experiences that you had as an Orthodox Mormon?' by Maewyn How do you now explain the spiritual experiences that you had as an Orthodox Mormon?
 See more answers about 'How do you now explain the spiritual experiences that you had as an Orthodox Mormon?'

 They are legit.
-You don't need a religion or God to have a spiritual experience.
-A good meditation session can be just as spiritual as a temple ceremony.
+You don't need a religion or God to have a spiritual experience. listening to music can be just as spiritual.

 #Link to this answer of 'How has your leaving Mormonism affected your family relationships, friendships, job, neighbor relationships, social life, etc.?' by Maewyn How has your leaving Mormonism affected your family relationships, friendships, job, neighbor relationships, social life, etc.?
 See more answers about 'How has your leaving Mormonism affected your family relationships, friendships, job, neighbor relationships, social life, etc.?'